acies-os/acies-os/docs/source/sys-installation.md

 ## Network Set-up for Field Data Collection

 1. **Know your passwords**
    You will need three passwords to work on this testbed.
-They change over time, so they’re not listed verbatim here.
+They change over time, so they're not listed verbatim here.
 We refer to them as:

    * **Wi-Fi password**: When you power on the Raspberry Shakes, they are hard-coded to connect to a wireless network with SSID `iobt-2.4` and a specific network password.
 In the rest of this document, we refer to that as **the Wi-Fi password**.
    * **Shakes password**: To log in to the Shakes after they connect to the above network, you will use account name `myshake` and its password.
 We refer to this as **the Shakes password**.